XpressAI/xircuits.io/docs/index.md

 - **Customizable Components**: Xpipe components are very extendable and customizable.
 Create your own Xpipes component library and share it to the world!

 ## Workflow
-1. Create a new Xpipes from the Jupyterlab launcher or open an existing .xpipe files.
+1. Create a new Xpipes from the Jupyterlab launcher or open an existing .xpipe file.

 ![xpipe](01-open-xpipe.gif)